tendermint/spec/spec/abci/abci.md

 of these methods, the application must crash to ensure that the error is safely handled by an operator.

+The handling of non-zero response codes by Tendermint is described below

+### CheckTx

+The `CheckTx` ABCI method controls what transactions are considered for inclusion in a block.
+When Tendermint receives a `ResponseCheckTx` with a non-zero `Code`, the associated transaction will be not be added to Tendermint's mempool or it will be removed if it is already included.

+### DeliverTx

+The `DeliverTx` ABCI method delivers transactions from Tendermint to the application.
+When Tendermint recieves a `ResponseDeliverTx` with a non-zero `Code`, the response code is logged.
+The transaction was already included in a block, so the `Code` does not influence Tendermint consensus.

+### Query

+The `Query` ABCI method query queries the application for information about application state.
+When Tendermint receives a `ResponseQuery` with a non-zero `Code`, this code is returned directly to the client that initiated the query.

 ## Events

 The `CheckTx`, `BeginBlock`, `DeliverTx`, `EndBlock` methods include an `Events`